 The good news is that gluten free food has come a LONG way.
 I remember a family vacation when I was seven years old when my mom prepared a gluten free soup for me, tried it, and then threw it away.
 However, if you are used to eating gluten and love breads, pastas, etc. you may have a difficult time finding a gluten free substitute that you love just as much.
 Also, it unfortunately is more expensive than the regular brands.
 Don’t give up, though!
 Gluten free food gets better and better every day.
 There are brands out there that I haven’t even tried!

 One of the biggest obstacles will be eating out.
 The good news is that dedicated gluten free restaurants and bakeries are becoming more popular!
 I’m very fortunate to have both where I live.
 However, there are some restaurants that are offering gluten free foods.
 Be very cautious, though.
-There’s a difference between offering gluten free options and understanding the risk of cross-contamination of food in the kitchen.
+There’s a difference between offering gluten free options and understanding the risk of cross-contact of food in the kitchen.
 Talk to a manager or chef to understand how the gluten free food is prepared.
 Is there a separate area in the kitchen?
 Is the food cooked separately?
 Will the food come in contact with regular food?

 The last bit of advice I have for now is that with the diagnosis of celiac disease can come the diagnosis of other autoimmune diseases or discovering other food sensitivities or intolerances.
 It’s important that you follow up with your doctor if you’re still not feeling well after your small intestine has had sufficient time to heal.